 - Participants must be at least 14 years of age at the date of the event starting and if under 18 years of age have parental consent to compete.
 We will try an gauge the ability of your children and will not unnecessarily withhold entry.
 We prefer younger runners to complete alongside a responsible adult where possible.

-There are no drop bag options on the trail for the 25km event, but you can leave one for the finish line at registration.
+There are no ‘on-course’ drop bag options on the trail for the 25km event.
+However you can leave one for the finish line at the time of registration.

 In May, the average daytime temperature is 23 degrees with overnight lows around 7 degrees.
 There is approximately 11 hours of daylight and a low chance of rainfall.
 Generally, people find that due to the low humidity of the dry desert air, they need to drink more fluids than usual.